Intertidal longline farming Overview

 The longline keeps the oysters off the bottom which allows for them to grow faster and helps prevent some predation.
 Longlines are harvested by cutting the rope loose from the beach and loading them onto barges to be floated out on the incoming tide.

 New systems have been developed for Inter-tidal longline culture that have been proven sustainable.
-These new systems using SEPA baskets and Flip bags allow eel grass to develop and sustain sea life such as crabs and other organisms.
-SEPA and Flip bags are the future of intertidal longline farming due to their sustainable nature the ability for sea life to develop amongst it.
+These new systems using SEAPA baskets and Flip bags allow eel grass to develop and sustain sea life such as crabs and other organisms.
+SEAPA and Flip bags are the future of intertidal longline farming due to their sustainable nature the ability for sea life to develop amongst it.